Research, Internships, and Other Scholarly Activities

 Internships, co-ops, and job-shadowing

 Internships, co-operative learning, job-shadowing, and other types of professional experiences give students a taste of possible future careers.
 They also help students develop their professional skills and can provide an edge in future job searches.
-See below for more information:
+Here are some resources to help support these experiences.

 - New Bachelor-Level Chemists Face Grim Job Market